syadegari/mlops-multimodel-k8s-demo/README.md

 For each service (`lm-service`, `classifier-service`):

-- `Deployment` and `service` specifying:
+- a `Deployment` specifying:
-  - Container image + tag.
+  - container image + tag,
-  - Resource requests and limits (more CPU/memory for `lm-service`).
+  - resource requests and limits (e.g. more CPU/memory for `lm-service`),
-  - Environment variables, including `MODEL_VERSION`.
+  - environment variables for runtime configuration (e.g. `MODEL_PATH`, `MODEL_NAME`, `MAX_TOTAL_TOKENS`, `ARTIFICIAL_CPU_SEC`);
+- a `Service` of type `ClusterIP` exposing the HTTP API inside the cluster.

 ### 5.2 Horizontal Pod Autoscaler (HPA)

-- Configure an HPA for each `Deployment` based on CPU utilization:
+- An HPA is configured for each `Deployment` based on CPU utilization:
   - Example for `classifier-service`: target 70% CPU, min 1 pod, max 5 pods.

+This lets us demonstrate:

+- The lightweight sklearn service can scale rapidly due to its small image and quick startup.
+- The causal LM service is heavier per request and still scales based on CPU.
+- The two services are scaled independently.

 ---